SergioFLS/GMReplay/README.md

 Once you have Python and the required packages installed, download the src folder and run gmreplay.py.
 This will open GMReplay's graphical user interface (GUI), as well as a console where status notifications will be printed.

+## How to use

+Because this is in early development, it may not be feature-complete or user-friendly yet.

 In the GUI, GMReplay will prompt you to choose the exe file for the game (GameMaker Studio 1 games or later), the data.win (if applicable), and the .gmr replay file.

 Once your selections have been made, GMReplay will attempt to create a patched version of the exe file.
 This is stored separately from the exe file you selected.
 The patch enables mouse inputs, fixes an issue with certain keyboard functions, and forces deterministic RNG.